How to Build a Company Culture That Attracts Top Talent

 1. Define Your Core Values and Purpose

-These determine how people decide, how they relate to one another, and how the business advances.
-Gallup notes that people who feel connected to their company’s mission and purpose have 1.7 times more engagement, while those engaged with the values of the company have 4.4 times more engagement.
+These are what decide how people decide, how they behave with one another, and where the business goes.
+People who feel interconnected through mission and purpose with the organization have 1.7 times more engagement, while those engaged with an organization’s values have 4.4 times more engagement.

 2. Create a Culture of Open Communication